-David started his career working at the New Zealand Institute of Economic Research where he had a leading role preparing economic forecasts, editing the Quarterly Survey of Business Opinion, and undertaking customised projects for clients.
+David started his career working at the New Zealand Institute of Economic Research (NZIER) where he had a leading role preparing economic forecasts, editing the Quarterly Survey of Business Opinion, and undertaking customised projects for clients.
 David next worked at the Treasury where he led the team preparing economic forecasts for the Budget and later managed the Macroeconomic Policy team, which had oversight over medium term fiscal strategy as well as providing advice on the performance of the Reserve Bank.
 David also spent four years as the Department of Labour’s economic adviser, in which time he also established the Department’s Future of Work unit, and at separate times managed their Research and Evaluation and Labour Market Information units.

 For a large part of his career, David worked at Infometrics Ltd, later becoming a Director.
 For many years he led their economic forecasting activities, but increasingly focused on consulting activities, contributing to around 150 projects for clients.
 Clients that David has provided services to include:

 - Central government departments and agencies;

 - Local government agencies;

 - private sector including commercial banks, financial service providers, industry associations, education providers, social service advocates, manufacturers, primary industry, Māori economic development, infrastructure providers, building, tourism industry; and